 There is no quota for the number of students admitted to the College each year, and only Medicine has a fixed quota for the number of students we can take (7).
 We generally admit around 75-80 students per year, with places distributed across subjects according to the strength of applicants.
 We aim to maintain a roughly 50:50 Arts:Sciences split.

 The best way to see Peterhouse is on one of our Open Days.
 Here you will have the chance to see the College (including inside student accommodation) and to meet with current students and Fellows and speak to members of our Admissions Team.
-If you can't make it to one of our Open Days, we'd be happy to show you around at another time - please contact the Admissions Office to arrange a visit.
+If you can't make it to one of our Open Days, check out a virtual tour of the college on the University Website.

 We welcome applications from students studying a range of qualifications, including the International Baccalaureate, the Pre-U or international equivalents.
 Information on subject requirements can be found on our course pages and the University website has information on international qualifications.